2003 Rugby World Cup final: Before the match

 André Watson, a 45-year-old retired civil engineer and school rugby fly-half from South Africa, was selected as referee for the final.
 Watson had refereed two 2003 World Cup matches: the New Zealand–Wales and Argentina–Ireland matches in the group stage.
 He also refereed the 1999 Rugby World Cup Final and a number of Currie Cup and Super 12 finals.
-Watson was assisted by Paddy O'Brien and Paul Honiss of New Zealand, who were named as the two touch judges.
-Joël Jutge and Alain Rolland of France and Ireland were named the fourth and fifth officials, respectively, and South Africa's Jonathan Kaplan was the television-match official.
+Watson was assisted by Paddy O'Brien and Paul Honiss of New Zealand, the two touch judges.
+Joël Jutge and Alain Rolland of France and Ireland were named the fourth and fifth officials, respectively, and South Africa's Jonathan Kaplan was the television match official.
 Tickets for the final sold out on 22 August 2003.
 The IRB returned an additional 2,000 tickets for the match to the Australian Rugby Union which it sold to the public since 13 November.
 Several Australian and British bookmakers cited England as the favourite to win the match.

 Australia coach Eddie Jones noted that World Cup finals were generally disorganised, and said that it would be good if the match was contested "with a good balance between the important ingredients of rugby, and that is contest versus continuity": "Our responsibility is to play naturally and with freedom and our natural game is to attack, so we'll be keeping our part of the bargain.
 If we can get England to, and the referee to contribute, we should have a great spectacle.
 It could be the world's great game of rugby."
 England coach Clive Woodward was pleased with Australia for their organisation of the tournament and the quality of their players and said about his team's chances for the final, "My only goal when I left my business to take his job six years ago was to make England the best team in the world and win this thing.
 Now we have a real chance of doing exactly that."
 Woodward added, "When the tournament began, I would have said this was my dream final.
 We have one objective and we're now one game away from achieving it.
 We certainly haven't come out here to finish second."